 In the original run (1991-94) of Rugrats, two slacker teenagers named Larry and Steve were seen from time to time with a different job in every appearance.
 After the show's hiatus, they disappeared; in a much later episode, Larry appeared as a doughnut salesman and is never seen again.

-Timmy McNulty and his siblings also disappear from the series too, sometime around the prelude to Rugrats in Paris and the introduction of Kimi Finster.
+Timmy McNulty and his siblings also disappear from the series, sometime around the prelude to Rugrats in Paris and the introduction of Kimi Finster.

 In the Jumanji cartoon, the villainous "Stalker" character was introduced in the sixth episode, who looked somewhat like the Grim Reaper.
 The other villains feared and worked for him, which seemed to be setting him up as the main villain of the series.
 Unfortunately, he only appeared in two episodes and never reappeared, despite the ending of both episodes hinting at a reappearance.

 In Walter Lantz's The Beary Family, the family originally consisted of Charlie (father), Bessie (mother), Junior (son), Suzy (daughter), and their pet goose, Goose.
 Early into the series, Goose disappeared, then eventually Suzy was dropped without explanation.